Last Updated on 08/08/2023

 Create a folder on your hard drive called Home Inventory Photos, and then add a sub-folder for each room, much like you added a tab for each room in your spreadsheet.

-In Evernote, create a new Notebook called Home Inventory.
+In Evernote or your notes app of choice, create a new Notebook called Home Inventory.
 Then create a new notebook for each room and drag all your notebooks for each space of your home into your Home Inventory notebook.
 You’ve now created a stack, and inside each notebook you can add a note for individual items which simply contain the photographs and receipt.
 I love this solution the best and highly recommend it.
 You save yourself the hassle of having to make a backup of your photos and receipts.

 I use a Fujitsu ScanSnap to scan stuff directly into Evernote and love it.
 It’s held up so well for over seven years now and just always works seamlessly.
 For an overview of the best Evernote scanners in 2021, check out what actual users have to say in the Evernote community forum.

 If you’re missing any receipts for larger purchases, check your email if you bought them online.
 Or ask the retailer you bought the item from if they can send you a copy.